Arthicha/SME-AGOL/readme.md

 |  | RESET | enable simulation/network reset |
 |  |  | (reset the simulation and the network after each episode ends) |

 4. Enjoy!
-With a proper set of hyperparameters, the robot should start walking within the ifrst 30 episodes.
+With a proper set of hyperparameters, the robot should start walking within the first 40 episodes.